kullup/motion-metrics/commit-documentation.md

 These are the git commits from my project:

+3d2063c - update composer.lock
+this was to get the sqlite extension to work on a server.

+5521e72 - add sqlite extension to composer.json
+this was to get the sqlite extension to work on a server.

+56ec233 - add data fields with statistics to the show template

+2b4488e - process the recorded speed data into an optimized array for charting library

 6a0ba57 - Refactor FITProcessor to optimize heart rate processing A little bit of cleanup in the code with the goal of making it more readable and extensible.